Harvard-REACT/WSR-WifiDriver/README.md

 make -C linux-80211n-csitool-supplementary/netlink
 ```

+## Verify drivers are working

-8. Load the dirvers and pass the required channel and bandwidth as parameters by running the setup script
+Load the dirvers and pass the required channel and bandwidth as parameters by running the setup script
 ```
 cd ~
 chmod +x ~/WSR-WifiDriver/setup.sh